-Teams of five students will be randomly and/or self-formed at the beginning of the semester.
-This will provide you with an opportunity to learn to work with people that may act or think differently from you.
+Teams of three/four students will be randomly and/or self-formed at the beginning of the semester.
+This will provide you with an opportunity to learn to work with people who may act or think differently from you.
+We will work together in class to create a team contract (5 points) that will guide your interactions and decision process.
 You will review and grade your teammates' contributions by the end of the semester.
-I expect the students to work hard on the project but also to have fun.
+I expect the students to work hard on the project and have fun.